 It’s interesting how despite having been around for so long, it is only now that she is making her debut in a Telugu film.
 With Kaatru Veliyidai and now Chekka Chivantha Vaanam, she has already ventured into Tamil films.

 “For me it’s important to work with directors who have something interesting up their sleeves.
 I don’t want to talk about what I didn’t do in the past as it won’t make sense anyway, but would like to talk about the things that I am doing now.
+And Sammohanam, as the title suggests, has been a magical and enchanting journey for me,” Aditi tells Silverscreen.

 While she’s all gung-ho about the film, there was a time when there was an uncertainty whether she will be a part of the film or not.
 “At one point I was really disappointed because I wasn’t able to work out the dates for the film and felt that I wouldn’t be able to be a part of the beautiful film.
 But I was determined to do it and somehow managed.
 Thankfully, Mohan sir (the film’s director Mohana Krishna Indraganti) too shifted things around a little for me and I am quite glad things worked out well,” she says.